rcarrata/rcarrata.github.io/_posts/2021-03-27-regenerate-kubeconfig.md

 Let's dig in!

+NOTE: Blog Post updated in 11Feb2022 and tested in **OpenShift 4.9.5**.
+Now it's working with all versions of OpenShift :)

 ## Overview

 A file that is used to configure access to clusters is called a kubeconfig file.
 This is a generic